DarshanaUOP/gallery-node/README.md

 ### Single Instance

+Luminary refuses to start a second time while an instance is already running — this applies everywhere: two dev runs, two installed tray-app launches, a dev run alongside an installed build, a headless server, any combination.
+The guard (`instance_lock.py`) is platform-specific:

+- **Windows**: a named OS-level mutex (`CreateMutexW`) is the authoritative check.
+This is deliberately used instead of a file lock — file-locking APIs are filesystem operations that antivirus/EDR software and backup tools sometimes hook or interfere with (locking is exactly the pattern ransomware heuristics watch for), which can make a non-blocking file lock silently succeed for a second process instead of failing.
+A named mutex is a kernel object, not a file operation, and isn't subject to that.
+It's released automatically the instant the process exits for any reason, including a crash or `taskkill /F`.
-Luminary refuses to start a second time while an instance is already running — this applies everywhere: two dev runs, two installed tray-app launches, a dev run alongside an installed build, a headless server, any combination. `app.py` takes an OS-level advisory lock on a small `luminary.lock` file in the same per-user data directory described above (see `instance_lock.py`), so it's scoped exactly like the DB/config/logs — a second dev run against the same checkout is blocked, and a second launch of the same installed build is blocked, but a dev run and an installed build don't interfere with each other since they use different data directories.
+- **Linux/macOS**: an OS-level advisory lock (`fcntl.flock`) on a small `luminary.lock` file in the per-user data directory described above, so it's scoped exactly like the DB/config/logs.

+On every platform, whichever instance is running also writes its PID and port to `luminary.lock` in the per-user data directory — this file is informational only (used to tell you who's already running and to redirect your browser), never the source of truth for whether another instance exists.
+A second dev run against the same checkout is blocked, and a second launch of the same installed build is blocked, but a dev run and an installed build don't interfere with each other since they use different data directories.

 If a launch finds another instance already running, it doesn't error out — it logs/prints a note, opens `http://localhost:<port>/` in your default browser (skipped automatically on a headless box with no display), and exits cleanly.
-The lock is released automatically the moment the running process exits, including on a crash or `kill -9` — there's no stale lock file to hunt down and delete by hand.

 If you deliberately want more than one instance at once (e.g. two dev servers on different `--port` values for parallel testing), pass `--allow-multiple-instances` to skip the check.